gbv/beaconspec/beacon.md

 * a relation type,
 * a qualifier.

-A BEACON link dump is an annotated set of links with identical relation type.
+A link dump is an annotated set of links with identical relation type.
 A relation type is either a registered link type from the IANA link relations registry  [](#RFC5988) or an URI.
 Some examples of relation types: